Alternatives to Shaving Cream: They’re All Over Your House

 If you’re looking for an oil that’s a bit less expensive, another good option is apricot oil, or which is quite a common ingredient in many shaving oils, soaps, lotions, and other cosmetic products.

-An even cheaper alternative is olive oil, but this is probably about as low as we would go—even if we have heard stories of people shaving with plain old vegetable or canola oil.
+An even cheaper alternative is olive oil or coconut oil as shaving cream, but this is probably about as low as we would go—even if we have heard stories of people shaving with plain old vegetable or canola oil.

 If you can find a product that has even more natural products such as aloe vera, coconut oil among others.